-If you have time, you may write up to two statements about physics applications or news related to material we've covered throughout the course.
-Examples: telescopes or microscopes with mirrors, fusion energy research, technologies or medical devices with lasers, carbon dating, quantum computing, etc. (Look at the "Contexts" in the book for other examples, but think about how the material applies to things you are interested in.)
-You may turn at most one statement by the end of each half of the course, due 1st May and 5th June, and you may earn 0-2.5% each (for a total of +5% max).
+If you have time, you may write one statement about physics applications or news related to material we've covered throughout the course.
+Examples: telescopes or microscopes with mirrors, fusion energy research, technologies or medical devices with lasers, carbon dating, LED lights, quantum computing, etc. (Look at the "Contexts" in the book for other examples, but think about how the material applies to things you are interested in.)
+You must turn it in by the end of the course, due 30 July at 9:30am by email or in paper at class for a maximum of +5%.
+Typical scores probably will be in the +2-4% range though.

-Cite any sources you use, such as a website's URL.
+Make sure to cite any sources you use, such as a website's URL or a book or article reference.
 Be careful so that you do not plagiarize or copy anything from another student, magazine, journal, newspaper, or website; plagiarism is considered cheating (see "Academic Integrity") and plagiarized work is much much worse than doing no extra credit at all.
-These should be concise statements, not essays, between 1-2 pages long.
-Show me that you have learned how people utilize these physics concepts to a particular application.
+Reading multiple sources with different information and perspectives may help you to write the statement.
+Think of these as short papers, approximately 3-4 pages double-spaced.
+Show me that you have thought about and learned about how people utilize a physics concept in a particular application, or focus on a recent discovery.